capytaine/capytaine/docs/user_manual/resolution.rst

    between the new distribution of points inspired by Nemoh version 3 or the :code:`"legacy"` approach.
 The :code:`tabulation_nb_integration_points` controls the accuracy of the precomputed tabulation points themselves.

+   In version 2.2, the way singularities are extracted of the infinite depth Green function to be integrated has changed.
+The ``"low_freq"`` variant is expected to be more accurate at low frequency and near the free surface.
+The former variant is still available by setting the ``gf_singularities`` parameter as in the above example.

 The first time it is initialize with a given set of parameters, some tabulated data are precomputed and stored on disk.